-One good thing that’s been happing in the automobile industry is the move towards making more energy efficent cars by the car comapnies.
+One good thing that’s been happening in the automobile industry is the move towards making more energy efficient cars by the car companies.
 But we are still a long way behind.

-In fact, simply switching your driving habits, like coasting more often, would greatly improve fuel economy.
+In fact, simply switching your driving habits, like coasting more often, will greatly improve fuel economy.

 However, we never seem to get enough mileage out of the gas we put in our cars.
 With the ever-increasing fuel prices, it becomes more prudent to get more out of every dollar we spend on fuel.

-Coupled with the start-stop nature of the economy, and millions out of work, it is wise for just about anybody to save a buck or two anyway, anywhere, he or she can, which obviously have to include fuel consumption.
+Coupled with the start-stop nature of the economy, and millions of people out of work, it is wise for just about anybody to save a buck or two anyway, anywhere, he or she can, which obviously includes fuel consumption.

 Here are some tips to help you get more miles out of every drop of gas you buy, saving you some cash:

 Tips for Saving Gas While Driving & in Your Car